-Whatever the reason, at the end of the program the Court will consider your initial sentence.
-The Court will take into account the nature of your participation in the program, any sanctions that have been imposed on you during the program and any time spent in custody during the program.
+Whatever the reason, at the end of the program, the Court will consider the initial sentence.
+The Court will take into account the nature of their participation in the program and any sanctions that have been imposed on your son/daughter during the program and any time spent in custody during the program.

-If you are eligible for the Drug Court program or are a relative of someone who may benefit from the program please call us if you need further assistance or representation.
+If your son, daughter, or other relative are eligible for the Drug Court program please call us for further assistance and representation.